tendnz/aws-assume-role-buildkite-plugin/README.md

 ### `region` (optional)

 Exports `AWS_REGION` and `AWS_DEFAULT_REGION` with the value you set.
 If not set the values of AWS_REGION and AWS_DEFAULT_REGION will not be changed.

+### `transitive-tags` (optional)

+Tags to add when we assume the role - these can be used to pass down some state to sub-role / assumptions

 Development
 -----------